ongspxm/spuild2/README.md

 ### clean build feature
 this feature will remove the existing files in the build folder before re-rendering every file from `src`.
 If `build` is tracked using `git`, no worries, your `.git` folder will be left untouched.

+## updates
+### v1.1
+- add help to spuild
+- clean flag function for spuild
+- add flag to enable pretty-print
+- remove lowdb and use native fs
+- extract params into flags